 Standard Attack Pattern - A standard level attack pattern in CAPEC is focused on a specific methodology or technique used in an attack.
 It is often seen as a singular piece of a fully executed attack.
 A standard attack pattern is meant to provide sufficient details to understand the specific technique and how it attempts to accomplish a desired goal.
 A standard level attack pattern is a specific type of a more abstract meta level attack pattern.

-Adversary determines the nature of state management employed by the application.
-This includes determining the location (client-side, server-side or both) and possibly the items stored as part of user state.
+Adversary determines the nature of state management employed by the target.
+This includes determining the location (client-side, server-side or both applications) and possibly the items stored as part of user state.

 Experiment

-The adversary now tries to modify the user state contents (possibly blindly if the contents are encrypted or otherwise obfuscated) and observe the effects of this change on the application.
+The adversary now tries to modify the user state contents (possibly indiscriminately if the contents are encrypted or otherwise obfuscated) or cause a state transition and observe the effects of this change on the target.

 Exploit